-In addition, a current employee whose objective performance or conduct reasonably suggests to management that the employee is unable to perform the essential duties of his or her position shall be required to complete a fitness for duty examination at the RTA's cost.
-If the findings from this examination demonstrate a failure to meet the medical standards of their position, the employee shall be placed on an unpaid leave of absence to provide an opportunity to obtain a valid fitness for duty certification.
+If the findings from this fitness for duty examination demonstrate a failure to meet the medical standards of their position, the employee shall be placed on an unpaid leave of absence to provide an opportunity to obtain a valid fitness for duty certification.
 If the employee is unable to obtain a valid fitness for duty certification by the end of the leave of absence, the RTA will conduct an Interactive Process to evaluate potential reasonable accommodations, if any.
-An employee who refuses to participate in a fitness for duty examination will be disgualified and their employment terminated without fault.
+An employee who refuses to participate in a fitness for duty examination will be disqualified and their employment terminated without fault.